 ans = 1 0 0 1 -1 0 1 -2 1

 Pascal’s triangle is a triangle formed by rows of numbers.
 The first row has entry

 1. Each succeeding row is formed by adding adjacent entries

-of the previous row, substituting
+of the previous row, substituting a

-0 where there is no adjacent entry
+0 where no adjacent entry

 the portion of Pascal’s triangle that corresponds to the specified matrix

 dimensions, as outlined in the graphic.
 The matrix outlined corresponds to the